Today’s question to you is, have all your projects been successful, or were some bumpy and nasty rides?

-While some organizations choose to follow and practice the methods as define by PMBOK® or Prince2®, some organizations prefer to come out with their very own methodology to distinguish themselves from the others.
+While some organizations choose to follow and practice the methods as defined by PMBOK® or Prince2®, some organizations prefer to come out with their very own methodology to distinguish themselves from the others.

-Method123 Project Management Methodology, also known as MPMM is a PM methodology which is aligned with the content of PRINCE2® and PMBOK®.
+Method123 Project Management Methodology, also known as MPMM is a PM methodology that is aligned with the content of PRINCE2® and PMBOK®.

 I checked out MPMM and found its PM methodology simple to comprehend and easy to implement.